LCCA - London College of Contemporary Arts

 Galleries

-The Saatchi Gallery is located in Chelsea and displays contemporary art by largely unknown local and international artists whose work has likely never been displayed before.
+The Saatchi Gallery is located in Chelsea and displays contemporary art by largely unknown local and international artists whose work has likely never been displayed.

-The gallery was opened more than 25 years ago and now attracts a whopping 1.5 million visitors annually.
+The gallery was opened more than 25 years ago and now attracts over one million visitors annually.

 The National Gallery

-The National Gallery is an iconic place located in the heart of buzzing Trafalgar Square and houses over 2,000 paintings, all of which belong to the British government.
-The gallery opened in 1824.
+The National Gallery is an iconic building located in the heart of buzzing Trafalgar Square.
+It opened in 1824 and houses over 2,000 paintings, all of which belong to the British government.

 Tate Modern

-The Tate Modern is situated in the London borough of Southwark and holds the largest collection of British art, dating back to the 1900’s as well as modern pieces.
+The Tate Modern is situated in the London borough of Southwark and holds the most extensive collection of British art, dating back to the 1900s as well as modern pieces.
 The Tate features the works of Pablo Picasso, Henri Matisse, and Barbara Hepworth.

 Tate Britain